Vietnamese Fish with Cilantro

-This is one of the easier recipes I’ve done in a while, a dish to make on a busy weeknight that comes together in about the same time it takes to make the steamed rice that goes along with it.
-It’s total Vietnamese comfort food: Crispy pieces of fish bathed in a simple sauce, served with onions, chiles and lots of cilantro.
+This Vietnamese fish recipe is one of the easier dishes on this website, a dish to make on a busy weeknight that comes together in about the same time it takes to make the steamed rice that goes along with it.
+It’s total Asian comfort food: Crispy pieces of fish bathed in a simple sauce, served with onions, chiles and lots of cilantro.

 I first found this recipe in my friend Andrea Nguyen’s great book Into the Vietnamese Kitchen: Treasured Foodways, Modern Flavors.
-She uses catfish for her version, but I prefer a firmer fish such as lingcod.
-Virtually any fish will work here, however.
+She uses catfish for her version, but I prefer a firmer fish such as snapper, walleye, seabass or lingcod.
+Virtually any firm fish will work here, however.

-The key to success with this dish is not overcook the fish.
-The easiest way to achieve this is to get just one side of the fish crispy, letting the simmering sauce cook the rest of the fish gently.
+The key to success with this dish is to not overcook the fish.
+The easiest way to achieve this is to crisp just one side of the fish, letting the simmering sauce cook the rest of the fish gently.
 You can of course sear both sides if you want, but if you do, make sure you are really searing it quickly, over high heat.

 Vietnamese Crispy Fish with Cilantro